Too many masks: WHO cites glut of waste from COVID response

 WHO issued recommendations like use of “eco-friendly” packaging and shipping as well as reusable equipment and recyclable or biodegradable materials.

+Tedros Adhanom Ghebreyesus, the WHO director-general, said the excess waste potentially exposes health workers to “needle-stick injuries, burns, infection, and affects communities living near poorly managed landfills and waste disposal sites.”

 The agency called for investment in “non-burn waste treatment” technologies.
-It reported that 30 percent of healthcare facilities worldwide – and 60 percent in the least developed countries – were already ill-equipped to handle existing waste loads, even before the COVID-19 pandemic led to them to balloon.
+It reported that 30% of healthcare facilities worldwide – and 60% in the least developed countries – were already ill-equipped to handle existing waste loads, even before the COVID-19 pandemic led to them to balloon.

 Follow all of AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic